jseashell/serverless-ws-chat-api/README.md

 ## Usage

-[Deploy](#deploy) to AWS, then use [wscat](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-how-to-call-websocket-api-wscat.html) to interact with the websocket channel.
+[Deploy](#deploy) to AWS, then use [wscat](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-how-to-call-websocket-api-wscat.html) to interact with the websocket.

 The `<aws-endpoint>` is available in your `serverless deploy` output.
 Copy and paste it into the command below to use the websocket API from terminal.